 5 – Honduras

-This small country of Central America might be mostly known internationally by scuba divers thanks to the Bay Islands on its Caribbean shore.
+This small Central American country might be known internationally mostly to scuba divers thanks to the Bay Islands on its Caribbean coast.
 While the island of Roatan became a place for scuba divers looking for a luxury dive resort, the island of Utila became the hotspot for backpackers in love with scuba diving and whale sharks!
 Over the years, Utila became for Central America what Koh Tao is for South-East Asia, a scuba diving school island.

 Prices in Utila